cpske/ISP/assignment/week10/auth-exercise.md

 1. login at http://localhost:8000/accounts/login/  and be redirected to Todo index
 2. logout at http://localhost:8000/accounts/logout/ and be redirected to a logout page.

-### 3. Update Views and Templates to Use Authentication
+### 2.2 Update Views and Templates to Use Authentication

-In the todo index page, show the user name and only show a list of "todo" if user is authenticated.
+In the todo index page,
+- if user is authenticated then show his name in the heading line, and show list of todo
+- also add a "Logout" link so user can logout
+- if not authenticated, don't show todo.

 Template variables you can use are:
 {% raw %}